UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

     - Store model performance metrics and other model-related information.
     - Store logs for monitoring and debugging.

-+ Multiple storage types can be combined with data transformation proceudres to create *pipelines*.
++ Multiple storage types can be combined with data transformation procedures to create *pipelines*.

 :::
 :::{.column}

 + Selecting the right data format for storing can be beneficial in terms of performance and costs.
-+ *Data serialization* is the process of converting a data structure or object state into a format that can be stored or transmitted and reconstructed later.
++ *Data serialization* is converting a data structure or object state into a format that can be stored, transmitted, and reconstructed later.
 + Data formats can be:
     - Text or binary-based.
     - Human readable.